pyca/pynacl/docs/public.rst

         :param bytes plaintext: The plaintext message to encrypt.
         :param encoder:  A class that is able to decode the ciphertext.

-        :return bytes: The public part of the ephemeral keypair, followed by the encrypted ciphertext
+        :return bytes: The public part of the ephemeral key pair, followed by the encrypted ciphertext

     .. method:: decrypt(ciphertext, encoder)